freemanlowell/keep_it_simple/README.md

 # Keep it simple

-Connect to the machine 10.10.X.X using SSH an log in as the 'monitor' user
+Connect to the machine 10.10.X.X using SSH an log in.

 First off lets see if there is anything interesting in the home directory;